otrv4/otrv4/otrv4.md

 For starting a non-interactive conversation, an user must publish to an untrusted Prekey Server these values:

-- A User Profile (`USER-PROF`)
+- A Client Profile (`CLIENT-PROF`)
 - A Prekey Profile (`PREKEY-PROF`)
 - A set of prekey messages

-An user only needs to upload its User Profile and Prekey profile to the untrusted Prekey Server once for every long-term public key it locally has, until this two profiles respectively expire.
+An user only needs to upload its Client Profile and Prekey profile to the untrusted Prekey Server once for every long-term public key it locally has, until this two profiles respectively expire.
 This means that if Bob uploads 3 long-term keys for OTRv4 to his client, Bob's client must publish 3 user